serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### EagerlyEmitFirstEvent

 A Flag to eagerly write a batch to the database containing the first received event regardless of `BatchPostingLimit` or `BatchPeriod`.
-It defaults to ture.
+It defaults to `true`.
 This setting is not used by the audit sink as it writes each event immediately and not in a batched manner.

 ### UseAzureManagedIdentity